England | Scotland | Wales | Northern Ireland | Ireland

 For more information on other community-based health professionals, visit the NHS Lanarkshire website, "Know Who to Turn To".

-For NHS Lanarkshire Dental services see here.
+For general information about NHS Lanarkshire Dental services see here.

 Whatever your eye problem, your first port of call should be an optician/optometrist.
 An optician is the best person to assess urgent eye problems, check for eye disorders and treat eye conditions.
 They have the professional training and necessary equipment to assess most eye problems.
 They can provide prescriptions for can refer to specialist hospital services if needed.
 For further details see the LENS service tab in clinics and services here.